-We recognize that equity and inequity play out in important ways at the interpersonal and individual levels, but we understand their origin to be in social structures that have historic, economic and political roots.
+We recognize that equity and inequity play out in important ways at the interpersonal and individual levels, but we understand their origin to be in social structures that have historic, economic, and political roots.
 This framing also asserts that equity is relational in nature.
-That is, equity not only involves groups in society that are disadvantaged by certain social structures but also involves groups who receive unearned benefits from these same structures.
+That is, equity not only involves groups in society that are disadvantaged by certain social structures but also involves groups receiving unearned benefits from these same structures.

 We will proactively seek to increase diversity among our community members, and it is our aim to have a student body and teaching and administrative staffs that mirror the diversity of the pool of qualified applicants for those positions.
 We are already making these investments to address racism to help create a healthier world.